StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/run-cortex-with-docker.md

 # Run Cortex with Docker

-This topic provides step-by-step instructions for running Cortex with Docker or Podman.
+Cortex runs on Docker using official container images.

 ## Prerequisites and alternatives